parkseonghoony/parkseonghoony.github.io/_pages/about.md

 Hello.
 Welcome to my webpage! 👋

 This is Seonghoon Park.
-Just so you know, in Korea, I'm called Park Seonghoon (박성훈).
+Just for your information, I'm called Park Seonghoon (박성훈) in Korea.

 I'm currently pursuing the Ph.D. degree in computer science at Yonsei University, Seoul, South Korea.
 Also, I am a member of the [Mobile Embedded Systems Lab.](https://mobed.yonsei.ac.kr) supervised by Prof. Hojung Cha.
 I received the B.S. degree in computer science from Yonsei University in February 2018.